Introduction

 (I) A summary table for observation of MBON08 and MBON09 in male and female brains.

-Although MBON08 was not found in brain samples used for the hemibrain or FAFB EM connectome (Dorkenwald et al., 2023; Scheffer et al., 2020; Zheng et al., 2018), DANs in the γ3 could be subdivided to two groups that innervate the medial or lateral part of the γ3 (Figure 11-figure supplement 2C) (Li et al., 2020).
+Although MBON08 was not found in brain samples used for the hemibrain or FAFB EM connectome (Dorkenwald et al., 2023; Scheffer et al., 2020; Zheng et al., 2018), DANs in the γ3 could be subdivided to two groups that innervate the medial or lateral part of the γ3 (Figure 11-figure supplement 2C) (Li et al., 2020b).
 Therefore, subdivision of the γ3 compartment may exist irrespective of heterogeneity on the MBON side.
 In larval brains, two MBONs that correspond to adult MBON08/09 exhibit identical morphology (Eichler et al., 2017; Saumweber et al., 2018; Truman et al., 2023).
-Therefore, one of these MBONs acquires distinct morphology as MBON08 during metamorphosis at 21/209 odds, resulting in an asymmetric output pathway of the MB; We have never observed a brain with MBON08 on both hemispheres, and therefore MBON08 likely to appear in only one hemisphere, if at all (Figure 11J).
-This asymmetry could be one source of turning handedness and idiosyncratic learning performance (de Bivort et al., 2022; Smith et al., 2022), given that MBON09 forms extensive connection with other MBONs and fan-shaped body neurons (Li et al., 2020) and the activity of MBON08/MBON09 has strong influence on turning (Aso et al., 2023, 2014b; Matheson et al., 2022).
+During metamorphosis, these larval MBONs may acquire distinct morphology as MBON08 at 21/209 odds.
+We have never observed a brain with MBON08 on both hemispheres, and therefore MBON08 is likely to appear in only one hemisphere, if at all (Figure 11J).
+This resulting asymmetry could be one source of turning handedness and idiosyncratic learning performance (de Bivort et al., 2022; Smith et al., 2022), given that MBON09 forms extensive connections with other MBONs and fan-shaped body neurons (Hulse et al., 2021; Li et al., 2020b) and the activity of MBON08/MBON09 has a strong influence on turning (Aso et al., 2023, 2014b; Matheson et al., 2022).

 Conversion to split-LexA

+Split-GAL4 lines enable cell-type-specific manipulation, but some experiments require independent manipulation of two cell types.
 Split-GAL4 lines can be converted into split-LexA lines by replacing the GAL4 DNA binding domain with that of LexA (Ting et al., 2011).
-To broaden the utility of our collection, we have generated over 20 LexADBD lines to test the conversions of split-GAL4 to split-LexA.
+To broaden the utility of the split-GAL4 lines that have been frequently used since the publication in 2014 (Aso et al., 2014a), we have generated over 20 LexADBD lines to test the conversions of split-GAL4 to split-LexA.
 The majority (22 out of 34) of the resulting split-LexA lines exhibited very similar expression patterns to their corresponding original split-GAL4 lines (Figure 12).
-For the failed cases, the expression level was either undetectable or too weak.
+The main mode of failure when converting to LexA was that expression levels become too weak and stochastic.

 Examples of split-LexA conversion